At What Age can you Create a Will?

 Minimum Age Requirements

 In the United States, the legal age one can make a will in most states is 18, with a few notable exceptions.
 Louisiana allows 16-year-olds to create a will on their own behalf.
-In Georgia, the will-maker can be as young as 14, so long as they meet a few requirements such as possessing the mental capacity know what they own, understanding what it means to leave possessions to beneficiaries through a will and being able to recognise family members.
+In Georgia, the will-maker can be as young as 14, so long as they meet a few requirements such as possessing the mental capacity to know what they own, understanding what it means to leave possessions to beneficiaries through a will, and being able to recognize family members.
 Additionally, there are exceptions in several states who make provisions for under-18’s who are married, in the armed forces or are financially independent.

 Why do it?